 Can Pacifiers Affect My Baby’s Latch?

 Yes, pacifiers can affect your baby’s latch.
-They might confuse your little one, causing them to prefer the pacifier over breastfeeding.
-It’s best to wait until breastfeeding is established before introducing one to avoid complications.
+Some babies develop a preference for the pacifier over the breast.
+It’s best to wait until breastfeeding is well established before introducing one.

 What Should I Do if My Baby Refuses to Latch?